VeriorPies/MineCloud/minecloud_configuration_packages/Terraria/README.md

 # MineCloud: Terraria Configuration Package

 ## Installation
-Please refer to the "How To Setup?" section in the main [README.md](../../README.md#how-to-setup).
+Please follow the "How To Setup?" section in the main [README.md](../../README.md#how-to-setup).

 ## Managing the Server after Deployment
-Please refer to the "Managing the Server after Deployment" section in the main [README.md](../../README.md#managing-the-server-after-deployment).
+Please refer to the "Managing the Server after Deployment" section in the main [README.md](../../README.md#managing-the-server-after-deployment) for server management basic.

 ### Server Files location
  - Server executable:  `/opt/minecloud/server`.